nus-cs2103-AY2122S2/tp/docs/team/ad-nap.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to schedule and cancel meetings with clients through `meet` command.
-    * What it does: allows the user to schedule a meeting date and time with a client.
+    * What it does: Allows the user to schedule a meeting date and time with a client.
 Users can also cancel meetings with the client.
     * Justification: This feature improves the product significantly because the user has to schedule meetings with clients and more often than not, clients cancel meetings on them.
+    * Highlights: This enhancement is useful as other meeting details can be added through the `meet` command.
+As of now, it supports scheduling and cancelling meetings.
+Furthermore, there is also a prevention measure to ensure that no two meetings clash.

+* **New Feature**: Added `previous date met` field for clients.
+    * What it does: Allows the user to track the previous date they met up with their clients.
+    * Justification: This feature improves the product significantly because the user would benefit by keeping a close bond with their clients.
+This ensures that they do not neglect any of their clients.
-    * Highlights: This enhancement affects existing commands and commands to be added in future.
+    * Highlights: This enhancement affects existing commands and commands to be added in the future as the `add` and `edit` command now has to support this new field.
 It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+The implementation too was challenging as it required changes to existing commands and considerations of default values.
-    * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

-* **New Feature**: Added `previous date met` field for clients.
 * **New Feature**: Added `info` field for clients.
+    * What it does: Allows the user to track clients' information.
+    * Justification: This feature improves the product significantly because the user would need to keep track of their client's info such as their financial goals and interest.
+Since different client might have different types of information to track, all these can be tracked in `Info` field.
+    * Highlights: This enhancement affects existing commands and commands to be added in the future as the `add` and `edit` command now has to support this new field.
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands and considerations of default values.

 * **New Feature**: Added `scheduled meeting` field for clients.
+  * What it does: Allows the user to keep track of meetings that they scheduled with their clients.
+  * Justification: This feature improves the product significantly because the user can now keep track of their meetings with each client.
+  * Highlights: This enhancement goes together with the `meet` command to ensure that each client's meetings are tracked.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=ad-nap&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2022-02-18)